dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 The `without` method follows a similar pattern.
 It is not an error to to remove a non-existent key, so `without` when we are `Empty` is a no-op.
 If `Rooted`, we push the op down to the node.
 Now, if the node comes back, there was no change (key was not present) and this is a no-op.
 Else, we have a new root;  the count definitely decreased.

 And we are done.

+Well, at this level.
+We've deferred a lot to the type `HSMNode` of the tree nodes.
+Take a deep breath.